codeoverflow-org/nodecg-io-docs/docs/samples/midi-io.md

 ## Using the midi-io sample bundle

-The midi-io example bundle in `samples/midi-io` demonstrates the the ability to send/recieve data to/from a midi device.
+The midi-io example bundle in `samples/midi-io` demonstrates the ability to send/receive data to/from a midi device.

 ### Prerequisites